 - State Track and Field - typically held on the second weekend in March.
 This is mostly held at the Albert Park athletics stadium, but not always.
 These includes 'multi-class' events for athletes with defined disabilities.

 - State cross country relays - this is a new event, with the first event held at the beginning of June.
 We expect the location to vary.

 - State Road Relays - .
 These are held at the Sandown race track, in around the beginning of July

-- State cross country - These are typically held at the of July.
+- State cross country - These are typically held at end of July.
 Location can vary, but this may be held at Myrniong next season.

 Keilor strongly encourages all athletes, regardless of perceived ability, to attend as many regional and state events as possible.
 Regardless of outcomes, all athletes learn and develop from the experience.
 Which is not to say that many of our athletes have not done very well at both regional and state level in the past, and no doubt will do so in the future - but regional and state events are ultimately about participation, and not just about winning medals.